carpentries-lab/metagenomics-analysis/_episodes/05-binning.md

 that distinguishes between contigs that belong to different bins according to their coverage levels and the tetranucleotide frequencies they have.

-Let's bin the sample we just assembled.
-The command for running MaxBin is `run_MaxBin.pl`, and the arguments it needs are the FASTA file of the assembly, the FASTQ with the forward and reverse reads, the output directory, and name.
+Let us bin the sample we just assembled.
+The command for running MaxBin is `run_MaxBin.pl`, and the arguments it needs are the FASTA file of the assembly, the FASTQ with the forward and reverse reads, the output directory, and the name.
 ~~~
 $ cd ~/dc_workshop/results/assembly_JC1A
 $ mkdir MAXBIN